 Both onions and garlic will be ready to harvest in early summer.
 At first, the tops will begin to dry, which is a sign to stop the watering process, allowing the foliage to turn completely brown & cure for storage.
 Once the tops are brown, remove the plants from the soil, remove the brown tops, brush off any excess dirt, and store them loosely in a cool, dark place.
 Both onions and garlic can be eaten at any stage.
 While red onions store for only a few months, yellow and white are good candidates for long term keeping.

-Onion bundles are sold out.
 Six packs are available.
 Garlic cloves are available now.